Rules

 The first team listed in the tournament schedule on the website is the home team.

-A maximum of 3 coaches, which may include a State issued Director of Coaches (DOC) pass,
+A maximum of 3 coaches, which may include a State issued Director of Coaches (DOC) pass, will be honored, and are permitted on the coaches’ side of the field.

-by the tournament and it is highly suggested that coaches also bring medical release forms in
+All coaches must carry with them an approved Concussion Certificate throughout the tournament and must submit a second copy as part of the Registration material as required by the tournament and it is highly suggested that coaches also bring medical release forms in case of injury.

-All coaches will remain within 20 yards of the center-line on their half of the field, and both
+All coaches will remain within 20 yards of the center-line on their half of the field, and both team’s spectators will be on the opposite side of the field.
+Field marshals will communicate which side is the coach’s side if questions arise.

 Spectators are not permitted behind the end line and specifically the goals.